-Sydenham Hill Wood is a part of the ancient Great North Wood which once stretched across South London.
-The remaining woodland is now crisscrossed by trails covered in soft, dappled light.
-It’s home to more than 200 species of trees and plants as well as stag beetles, green woodpeckers, and the rare silver-washed fritillary.
+Sydenham Hill Wood is one of the largest remaining parts of the ancient Great North Wood which once stretched across South London.
+This beautiful area of woodland is crisscrossed by trails covered in soft, dappled light.
+It’s home to more than 200 species of trees and plants as well as a host of birdlife including green woodpeckers, jays, great spotted woodpeckers, and ring necked parakeets.
+Old fallen trees and stumps provide a home to the elusive stag beetle, and the open glades welcome rare butterflies such as the silver-washed fritillary.
 The woodland is managed by the London Wildlife Trust who host volunteer and educational days on-site.
 Information can be found on their website or on bulletin boards in the woodland itself.
+You can read more about the fascinating history of Sydenham Hill and the wider Great North Wood in The Wood that Built London.

 Average rating: 3.2 (good)

 Average cost: entrance is free so the only costs are transport and any food or drinks you might need on the way.

 Typical activities: bird watching, walking